DemonicQuasar/TicTacToe/README.md

 # TicTacToe
 Just TicTacToe
-Written in Python, but there's a .exe too.
+<br>Written in Python, but there's a .exe too.